Grindhead/phaser-matter-physics-editor/memory-bank/activeContext.md

 - Using Phaser's built-in event emitter (`scene.events` or `game.events`) is suitable for communication between parallel scenes.
 - Ensuring cleanup (stopping parallel scenes, removing listeners) during restarts or transitions is important to prevent memory leaks or unexpected behavior.
 - The debug scene is only launched and data is only emitted in development builds, minimizing production overhead.
+- Culling logic uses camera bounds + a buffer to determine visibility.
+- Setting visibility (`setVisible(false)`) hides culled objects.
+- Waking up bodies (`setAwake()`) is done when culled objects become visible again.
+- **Limitation:** Could not reliably force Matter bodies to sleep via API (`Matter.Sleeping.set` or `gameObject.sleep()`) due to type/import issues.
+Physics calculations for culled dynamic bodies may continue.

 ## Important Patterns & Preferences

 - **Parallel Scenes:** Utilizing Phaser's ability to run multiple scenes concurrently, often for separating UI layers from the main game logic.
 - **Scene Communication (Events):** Employing the event emitter pattern for decoupled communication between scenes.
+- **Performance Optimization (Culling):** Checking entity visibility against camera bounds and disabling rendering/physics for off-screen objects.
+- Using `Matter.Sleeping` can help optimize physics performance for inactive bodies.
+- Phaser's `setAwake()` can be used to wake bodies that slept automatically.

 ## Learnings & Project Insights

 - Refactoring UI into separate scenes improves modularity and solves issues related to conflicting camera manipulations between game layers and UI layers.
 - Event-based communication provides a clean decoupling mechanism between different parts of the application (in this case, scenes).
+- Simple bounds checking is a common first step for implementing culling.
+- Using `Matter.Sleeping` can help optimize physics performance for inactive bodies.

 ---